moyela/moyela/README.md

 I'm building a multiplayer investing game called [Moonfly](https://moonfly.games/) I hope lots of people enjoy with Ruby on Rails and Next.js

 ### 📫 Contact Me
-If you want to talk about work stuff, ask me for plant reccommendations (I run a small forest), or compare cycling routes feel free to reach out at any of the below:
+If you want to talk about work stuff, ask me for plant reccommendations (I run a tiny forest), or compare cycling routes feel free to reach out through these channels.

 #### - [✉️ Website](https://moyela.com)
 #### - [💼 LinkedIn](https://linkedin.com/in/moyela/)